 The second way to get rid of stink bugs, is to flush them.
 Stink bugs are generally slow moving pests and aren’t difficult to grab, but don’t grab them directly.
 Use a tissue or some toilet paper and grab the bug.
 Then simply flush it, bye bye stink bug.

 Many of our clients notice stink bugs outside before they make their way indoors and the best way to combat them is to get rid of them before they hibernate in your home.
 Treatment in a necessary step in many areas of the country to fight a stink bug infestation.
-At Mosquito Squad, we spray the areas of the home were you have seen active pests and the areas that make the perfect entryways for them.
+At Mosquito Squad, we mist the areas of the home were you have seen active pests and the areas that make the perfect entryways for them.
 Trust me, the before and after will be night and day.

 If you have questions on stink bug control, please reach out to your local Mosquito Squad office.